exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 ### Push F(t) with 3R9 swapping

 ###### Memorize your student distributions with and without 30 R9 students.
 Use the [student calculator](https://conicgames.github.io/exponentialidle/students.html) if needed.
-You will commonly see people refer to this as R9 seaping as a long held name of the strategy.
+You will commonly see people refer to this as R9 swapping as a long held name of the strategy.

 1. Wait till $F(t)$ stops growing with students in R9 pushing $\tau$.
 2. Start accel (preferably keep it between prestiges).